CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 • Practise attentive reading by paying attention to small details

-This section will have 25% of the questions, making the GK and current affairs syllabus for CLAT 2025 one of the most important sections in the question paper.
+This section will have 25% of the questions, making the GK and current affairs syllabus for CLAT 2026 one of the most important sections in the question paper.
 The CLAT general knowledge largely remains static and tests the basic knowledge of candidates in subjects such as history, economics, political science, and technology.
 Whereas, CLAT current affairs will be based on topics of national and international importance that have been featured in recent news.
-The table given below provides an overview of the CLAT GK syllabus 2025.
+However, in recent years, questions for CLAT GK and current affairs have been asked based on the information given in the passage iteself.
+The table given below provides an overview of the CLAT GK syllabus 2026.

 Particulars